Skip to main content

 “We share a popcorn, a package of Twizzlers, some Raisenettes, and a large Diet Coke.
 The movie is a romantic comedy, and it makes me so depressed I want to scream.
 I chose this movie because I knew it would have no babies in it, the actors were all too young to play parents, but sitting in the theater, two rows behind us, is a couple with an infant.
 Since when, I would like to ask them, is it considered acceptable to impose one’s squalling brat on an entire theater or paying customers, all of whom are seeking an escape from the real world, some of whom have surely paid money for a babysitter to watch their own children?
 But in fact, this baby is incredibly quiet and had I not turned around to see if the theater was sold out, I would never have noticed him.
 He does not make a peep.
 I make more noise than he does, shifting in my seat and blowing my nose.”

 You see her indulging in a self-centered mindset, sure, but you also see her confronting herself with how pointless and even self-destructive this line of thinking is without another character needing to point that out to her.
-One of the powerful things about storytelling is that it gives you the chance to really try to understand someone you might not give the time of day outside the window of film, and this gives you the chance to better understand how to live with them.
+Very few people need to have their own character flaws pointed.
+More often, they just need the space to resolve them.

 I think we also need to distinguish between stories like this and those like The Notebook where the characters are actually romanticized in their transgressions.
 It’s one thing to insist that romance isn’t always pretty or that even flawed people deserve love.
 It’s another to frame character flaws and borderline abuse as endearing qualities themselves.
 “We’re only awful to one another because we’re just that in love.”
-That’s not what The Other Woman does.
-It centers on a flawed character, sure, and forces you to sit in her head, but these rough spots form the basis for discovery and character growth.

-We never really see Emilia conquer this little vice, but we do see her get better about making amends.
+We never really see Emilia conquer her little vice, but we do see her get better about making amends.
 This runs in tandem with our understanding that having identified the true sources of her shame, she will be better able to navigate her own emotional turmoil.
 But the story just takes it as a given that Emilia’s propensity for wallowing is just a thread of her personality.
 It is a thread that comes with some consequences, but the story still takes a hard stance that “this flawed character is still a human being and worthy of the audience’s consideration—deal with it.”

 Garden State (2004)